NeoGeoSNK/PTCGP-FRIEND-MACRO/README.md

 #
 __ATTENTION!!__

-This script __REQUIRES AutoHotKey v2.0__.
+- This script __REQUIRES AutoHotKey v2.0__.
 If you're using Arthuro's bot, you MUST install the updated AutoHotKey 2.0 version to use this script.

-Don't worry — Arthuro's bot will continue to work, as AutoHotKey supports having multiple versions installed simultaneously on Windows.

-If you try to run this script with an older AHK version, __it won't open at all__.
+- The maximum pending friend request is 30, limited by the game itself.

 #
 **__How can I get it working?__**